 Citizens who have visited public offices more than once have said that they have noticed a change in services since SEMA began its deployment, noting that service providers are more friendly and welcoming.
 As a result, citizens feel more comfortable when visiting public service providers and also like that their voices are heard, because they can rate the services they have just received at the institution rather than taking the time to talk to a public officer who may be involved with a case or not have influence over the institution: “I think this service will help people to get what they want from the offices they visit.”

 What public service providers say.

-100% of the offices where we collected citizen feedback have used our reports in their meetings, we have noted these changes made at some of the institutions.
+Almost all the offices where we have collected citizen feedback have used the SEMA reports in their meetings, and as a result some of have made specific changes:

-Kira Rd Police: Using SEMA feedback to investigate recurring problems within the Child and Family Protection Unit, which shows they trust SEMA feedback and use them to support internal reviews.
-In July 2020, they committed to start deploying a reception for the Criminal Investigation Department to reduce backlog in cases.
+- One police station used SEMA’s reports to investigate recurring problems within the Child and Family Protection Unit.
+As a result, the station committed to start deploying a reception for the Criminal Investigation Department to reduce backlog in cases in the CFPU.

 - A health centre has greatly improved its laboratory services by changing its staff – a department which was reported by citizens to have been ‘without staff’ to help them.
 In fact, we have by now dozens of examples of public offices who have successfully reduced waiting times by addressing absenteeism with their staff.